marcushogas/Distance-Ladder-Fifth-Force/data/README.md

 - [Li et al. (2024), *ApJ* 976, 177](https://iopscience.iop.org/article/10.3847/1538-4357/ad84f3) (**[`TRGB_L24.txt`](/data/TRGB_L24.txt)**)
 - [Freedman et al. (2025), *ApJ* 985, 203](https://iopscience.iop.org/article/10.3847/1538-4357/adce78) (**[`TRGB_F24.txt`](/data/TRGB_F24.txt)**)

-These TRGB calibrations provide an independent distance scale that complements the Cepheid-based SH0ES ladder.
+These provide distance measurements that complement the Cepheid-based ones and are primarily used in our work as part of a single, joint calibration of the full distance ladder.